IvanVnucec/IvanVnucec.github.io/_posts/2024-11-12-catchcam-choosing-components.md

 And lastly, there is a small `TSA002A3518B` 90 degree angle push-button that enables software updates.
 The idea is that the user can easily update its device firmware by connecting it to a PC and simply drag-and-drop the new firmware.
 In order to do that, the button needs to be pressed while the user connects USB cable to a PC.
 This would then trigger the in-built rp2040 USB mass storage bootloader which would then present the microcontroller storage as a USB mass storage media device and enable firmware drag-and-drop feature.

-{% include figure popup=true image_path="/assets/images/tsa002a3518b.jpg" caption="90 degree angle push-button.
+{% include figure popup=true image_path="/assets/images/tsa002a3518b.jpg" caption="TSA002A3518B 90 degree angle push-button.
 Courtesy of lcsc.com." %}

+### Power Supply

+The 5V comes from the USB connector to the `NCP1117ST33T3G` 3.3V, 1A fixed voltage linear regulator.
+The 3.3V is then distributed to the microcontroller, and GNSS module.
+The 5V is then filtered with the simple CLC (PI) filter and then distributed to the DAC, Low-Pass filter, and finally to the audio amplifier.
+Audio filtering will be discussed in another post.

+{% include figure popup=true image_path="/assets/images/ncp1117st33t3g.jpg" caption="NCP1117ST33T3G 3.3V fixed voltage linear regulator.
+Courtesy of allegro.pl." %}

 ## Conclusion